peterprib/node-red-contrib-connectionmanager/README.md

 ## Statement

 The statement will be executed against connection associated with the message.
 This can be minimized to only one of the connections by detailing the connection name.
+Mustache template for statements per message or once at node start.
+Message has access to msg.<property> values along with node.<property> values.
+This allows some tailoring of statement to cope with variances in DBMS.

 ![Statement Node](documentation/statement.JPG "Statement Node")